TheresaLui/SelfHelpContent_v2/articles/microsoft.cloudservices.rca/yanyantest.md

 # Virtual machine was started in Safe Mode
 <!--issueDescription-->
 ## **Your virtual machine <!--$vmname-->[vmname]<!--/$vmname--> was started in Safe Mode**
-We have investigated and identified that your VM <!--$vmname-->[vmname]<!--/$vmname--> is currently in an inaccessible state because its started in Safe Mode.
+We have investigated and identified that your VM <!--$vmname-->[vmname]<!--$vmname--> is currently in an inaccessible state because its started in Safe Mode.

 If you find that you cannot connect to a VM in the future, you can view a screenshot of your VM using the boot diagnostics blade in the Azure Portal.
 This may help you diagnose the issue and determine if a similar boot error is the cause.
 <!--/issueDescription-->